wolfi584/Rainfall_in_Australia/README.md

 -	Water shortages

 ## Questions We Hope to Answer
-Will accurate long-term weather forecasting help Australians to prepare for drought?
+Which machine learning model will most accuratly predict rainfall levels in Australia during the year 2017?
+Attaining an accurate rainfall foreccast in advance can help Australians prepare for potential drought.
 Some methods of drought preparation include water conservation, irrigation systems, crop diversification, and product sourcing.
-Providing advanced notice of approaching drought can help Australians prepare.

 ## Data Source
 Australian Government Bureau of Meteorology